Nutmeg Review – are they the right investment for you?

 Nutmeg’s portfolio performance

-The chart below shows the performance of each of the 10 Nutmeg managed investment portfolios over the 3 years to 30th September 2016 (the most recent data available at the time of writing) compared against an index of competitors for each of the risk levels.
+The chart below shows the performance of each of the 10 Nutmeg managed investment portfolios over the 5 years to 30th June 2019 (the most recent data available at the time of writing) compared against an index of competitors for each of the risk levels.
 Past performance is not a reliable indicator of future performance.
+I've colour-coded the rows red where Nutmeg's performance appears to lag its competitors and green where it outperforms.

 There are a couple of things to point out about the performance figures.
 Firstly they use an assumption of the average costs incurred by a Nutmeg customer.
-Also the data which Nutmeg use as indicative of their competitors is based on data provided by a firm known as Asset Risk Consulting (ARC).
+Also the data which Nutmeg uses as indicative of its competitors is based on data provided by a firm known as Asset Risk Consulting (ARC).
 ARC take anonymised client return data from wealth managers across the industry and then uses it to benchmark managers such as Nutmeg.
 You can see from the table above that ARC only has 4 portfolios versus Nutmeg's 10 which makes direct comparison difficult.
-But the takeaway is that Nutmeg's investment performance is largely on a par with its peers, which are almost exclusively the preserve of wealthy individuals.
-In addition the Nutmeg performance data suggests they actually perform well the more investment risk you are willing to take.
-You can check the latest performance data on the Nutmeg site.
+But the takeaway is that Nutmeg's investment performance excels if you opt for one of its high-risk profiles.
+In fact, later in this review I discuss Nutmeg's performance versus their biggest robo-advice competitors, Moneyfarm and Wealthsimple.
+You can check the latest performance data on the Nutmeg site*.

-There is no data available on the new Nutmeg fixed asset allocation models.
+There is also data available on the Nutmeg fixed asset allocation models.

 Who should consider Nutmeg investments?